-2.1(4) The coded representation for t he text of an Ada program.
-MAXAda provides the full l graphic_character textual representation for pro grams. - f the ISO 10646-1 BMP except ESC (decimal value te whose value is the character's cell-octet within , followed by two extended representing the character e ISO 10646-1 BMP is represented as the charac d_digit characters which encode the hexadecimal s row-octet within the BMP and two more extende he hexadecimal number representing the character number ed_digit 2.1(14) The control functions allowed in comments The following control char racters are allowed in comments: Control character Decimal value HT (horizonal tab) 9 LF (line feed) 10 VT (vertical tab) 11
+2.1(4) 1(4) The coded representation for the text of an Ada program.
+MAXAda provides the full l graphic_character textual representation for pro grams. - Any character in row 00 of the ISO 10646-1 BMP except ESC (decimal value 27) is represented as a single byte whose value is the character's cell-octet within row 00 of the BMP. followed by two extended representing the character e ISO 10646-1 BMP is represented as the charac d_digit characters which encode the hexadecimal s row-octet within the BMP and two more extende he hexadecimal number representing the character number ed_digit 2.1(14) The control functions allowed in comments The following control char racters are allowed in comments: Control character Decimal value HT (horizonal tab) 9 LF (line feed) 10 VT (vertical tab) 11